0mniteck/.pki/README.md

 # .pki

-`.github/workflows` for attesting and pinning widely used public keys for mutual auth in https curl requests (as a stop gap measure, only after an ssh connection has been established)
+`.github/workflows` for attesting and pinning widely used public keys for mutual auth in https curl requests (as a stop gap measure, only after an initial ssh-sk connection has been established, along with DoH and DNSSEC)

 Add it to other projects as a submodule.
 Github workflows will update, validate, and attest to this repo with know domains and their expiries adding into the `registry/` from the list stored in `index.csv` every 6 hours.
 ##

-#### fetch and validate index registry + attest with sigstore + release immutably
+#### fetch and validate index registry + attest with sigstore + release immutably anywhere from a repo_dispatch api call.

 #### [Github Workflow](https://github.com/0mniteck/.pki/blob/main/.github/workflows/action.yml) - <sub><sub>[![Release](https://github.com/0mniteck/.pki/actions/workflows/action.yml/badge.svg)](https://github.com/0mniteck/.pki/actions/workflows/action.yml)</sub></sub>